-- V361 Pattern of past contraceptive use.
+- Pattern of past contraceptive use.
 For model "B" questionnaires the questions relating to contraceptive use since the last birth are not asked and thus the respondent cannot be categorized as having used a method since the last birth or having only used a method before the last birth.
-In countries using the model "B" questionnaire, all past users are given code 3. - V362 Intention to use a contraceptive method in the future is based on two questions in the model questionnaires, and classifies those intending to use a method in the future by whether they intend to use that method in the next twelve months or not.
+In countries using the model "B" questionnaire, all past users are given code 3.
+In countries using model "A" questionnaires, all women who have not used in the calendar are treated as past users and given code 3. - V362 Intention to use a contraceptive method in the future is based on two questions in the model questionnaires, and classifies those intending to use a method in the future by whether they intend to use that method in the next twelve months or not.
 The two "Unsure" categories correspond to replies of unsure about using a method in the future (unsure about use) or, for those intending to use a method in the future, unsure about whether they intend to use that method in the next twelve months (unsure about timing).

-BASE: All respondents not currently using contraception (V312 = 0).

-V363 Preferred future method for respondents intending to use a method in the future.

-BASE: Respondents not currently using a method, but intending to use a method in the future (V312 = 0 & (V362 = 1 or V362 = 2 or V362 = 3)).

-- V364 Contraceptive use and intention shows current users of modern methods, current users of traditional methods, non-users who intend to use in the future and non-users not intending to use a method. - V365 A Whether the respondent has heard a family planning message on the radio in the last month.
-See V384 for media messages on the television. - V366 Acceptability of family planning messages being provided on radio or television. - Whether the last child born in the last five years was wanted at that time, later or not at all.
+In some countries, women who had never had sexual intercourse were not asked these questions, and are coded 6 on V362.
+BASE: All respondents not currently using contraception (V312 = 0). - V363 Preferred future method for respondents intending to use a method in the future.
+BASE: Respondents not currently using a method, but intending to use a method in the future (V312 = 0 & (V362 = 1 or V362 = 2 or V362 = 3)). - V364 Contraceptive use and intention shows current users of modern methods, current users of traditional methods, non-users who intend to use in the future and non-users not intending to use a method.
+In some countries, women who had never had sexual intercourse were not asked the questions relating to their intention to use contraception in the future, and are coded 5 on V364. - Whether the respondent has heard a family planning message on the radio in the last month.
+See V384 for media messages on the television. - V366A Acceptability of family planning messages being provided on radio or television.